 Alternately, FTX has a highly advanced trading platform that is powered by TradingView charts.
 This allows users the maximum amount of charting customization, with access to hundreds of technical indicators and overlays, as well as drawing tools and the ability to save settings.
 FTX also gives users a view of live order books, a list of executed trades, and a quick jump menu to view trading pairs.

 From the same wallet, users can quickly access all the offered markets including, spot (and optional margin), futures, leveraged tokens, and volatility and prediction products.
 For more advanced trading, FTX also offers a fully-customizable trading interface with a drag-and-drop setup.
 And finally, there is a “Quant Zone” that allows users to create their own crypto trading bots and programs.

-While Coinbase offers a straightforward trading interface for beginners and intermediate traders, FTX offers far more trading tools, charting software and features, ideal for advanced and professional traders.
+While Coinbase offers a straightforward trading interface for beginners and intermediate traders, FTX offers far more ways to chart cryptocurrencies with excellent features and is ideal for advanced and professional traders.
 The powerful TradingView charting package is integrated into the FTX interface, making charts ultimately customizable.
 This gives FTX users an edge and the ability to save certain views, which is ideal for active traders.

 Mobile App For Android & iOS

-Coinbase offers one of the best-designed crypto apps for Android and iOS devices.
-Just like the desktop version, the mobile apps provide everyday investors with the ability to trade crypto on the go, as well as soundly manage their portfolios.
+Coinbase offers one of the best crypto apps for first-timer users with Android and iOS devices.
+Just like the desktop version, the mobile app provides everyday investors with the ability to trade crypto on the go, as well as soundly manage their portfolios.